Otis Livingston II

-Otis Antoine Livingston II (born October 12, 1996) is an American professional basketball player who plays for Bàsquet Girona of the Spanish Liga ACB.
+Otis Antoine Livingston II (born October 12, 1996) is an American professional basketball player who plays for U-BT Cluj-Napoca of the Romanian Liga Națională, the ABA League and the EuroCup.
 Standing at 5 ft 11 in (1.80 m), Livingston plays as a point guard.
 He played college basketball for the George Mason Patriots.

 Early life and youth career

-Born in Linden, New Jersey, Livingston attended and played basketball for Linden High School.
-He would go on to play college basketball for the George Mason Patriots in the Atlantic 10 Conference of the NCAA from 2015 to 2019.
+Born in Linden, New Jersey, Livingston attended and played basketball for Linden High School in New Jersey.
+He went on to play college basketball for the George Mason Patriots in the Atlantic 10 Conference of the NCAA from 2015 to 2019.
 Over the course of four season with the Patriots, Livingston earned his place between the team's statistical leaders; fourth in scoring and second in assists.
 He was named to the All Conference Second Team in the 2017-18 season.

 Professional career

 After finishing his college basketball career, Livingston signed with Horsens IC of the Danish Basketligaen in 2019.
 Livingston then signed with KK Kumanovo 2009 of the Macedonian Prva Liga in January 2021.
 He then joined KK Mladost Zemun of the Serbian KLS and ABA League 2 for the 2021-22 season.

 In June 2022, Livingston signed with the Crailsheim Merlins of the Basketball Bundesliga (BBL).
 In February 2023, he moved to another Bundesliga team, Medi Bayreuth, until the end of the 2022-23 season.

-In June 2023 he joined Würzburg Baskets of the Basketball Bundesliga on a one year contract for the 2023-2024 season.
+In June 2023 he joined Würzburg Baskets of the Basketball Bundesliga on a one-year contract for the 2023-2024 season.
 Having a breakout season, Livingston won the BBL MVP Award and helped Würzburg reach the BBL Semifinals.
 Additionally, he won the Best Offensive Player award for the season.

 In June 2024, Livingston signed with Galatasaray of the Turkish Basketbol Süper Ligi and the Basketball Champions League.
 With Galatasaray, he reached the final of the 2024–25 Basketball Champions League, losing to Unicaja.

-On July 3, 2025, he signed with Bàsquet Girona of the Liga ACB, signing a one year contract.
+On July 3, 2025, he signed with Bàsquet Girona of the Liga ACB, signing a one-year contract.